flowlib-project/flowlib/README.md

 ./release.sh
 ```

 Please note that the archive still needs to be uploaded to GitHub.
+This is first accomplished by creating the release via GitHub
+and then uploading the archives to that release from your local machine.
+You will need to ensure that the local archive has been
+named to the appropriated release (i.e. b23-flowlib-1.2.1.tar.gz) since a local build using adds a dist + # to the archive name.

 ## Build Docker ##

+The `build.sh` in the root folder will allow for a specified release or a local build to be used and a Docker image to be created.

 For local development, the version does not need to be passed in and the tar containing
 local changes will be created and used in the Docker image using the following script: